flash62au/EngineDriver_Home/docs/operation/index.rst

     * If the server does not show up, check that are on the same network as the WiThrottle server.
     * If the server *never* appears in the discovered list, type in the IP address and Port of the WiThrottle server (Using the values shown on the JMRI WiThrottle window) and press :guilabel:`Connect`. |br|\ Note: this situation is sometimes possible even if you are on the same network. |br|\ |br|\ See the `WiFi connection <./wifi_issues.html>`_ page for more assistance if you have connection issues. |br|\ |br|\

+  * If needed, turn the track power on with :menuselection:`Menu --> Power` and confirm the button is 'green'  (This is not required by all DCC Command Stations.)

   * On the Throttle screen, click on the :guilabel:`Select` loco button

   * On the next (Loco Select) screen, either: